isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 3. Send completed form (together with supporting documents) to the Registry at [COVID19-RAF-REGISTRY-NOTICES@mlaw.gov.sg](mailto:COVID19-RAF-REGISTRY-NOTICES@mlaw.gov.sg).

-***IMPORTANT NOTE: This form will only be available for download from 15 January 2021 onwards.**

 <u>Changes to Notice of Negotiation</u>

 Please ensure that the contents of the Notice of Negotiation are correct.
 You will not be able to change the contents of the Notice of Negotiation once it is served.
 If you made an error in the Notice of Negotiation that you served on the Recipient(s), you will need to withdraw it by serving a [Notice of Withdrawal](#step7a) and then serve a new Notice of Negotiation (which must be done by 26 February 2021).